ADHD in Women: Why It Looks Nothing Like You'd Expect

 A 2025 study in Scientific Reports on women with previously undiagnosed ADHD found that participants consistently described internalising criticism, attributing their difficulties to personal failings, and developing high rates of anxiety and mood disorders as secondary conditions — years before their ADHD was identified.
 Diagnosis was described as revelatory, with participants reporting improved self-esteem and a restructured understanding of their own history.

-The NHS ADHD Taskforce Part 2 report (2024) acknowledged significant gender disparities in referral rates and diagnostic timelines, noting that the current system remains poorly calibrated to identify inattentive or masked presentations — precisely those more common in women.
+The NHS England independent ADHD Taskforce's Part 2 report (2025) found that women and girls are much less likely to have a diagnosis, and flagged the current system as poorly calibrated to identify inattentive or masked presentations — precisely those more common in women.

 What ADHD in Women Actually Looks Like Day-to-Day